-- Protected excel sheet with a password is used to keep the sensitive information secured from unwanted changes done by unauthorized entities.
+- A protected excel sheet with a password is used to keep the sensitive information secured from unwanted changes done by unauthorized entities.

 - Excel Worksheet Cell Actions are access controlled.
-Meaning, they can be configured so for to be available for some users and not to the others.
+Meaning, they can be configured so to be available for some users and not to the others.

 - If you protect an excel sheet with a password and if it is forgotten, it is non-recoverable.
 Meaning, there is no automated or manual way of resetting or recovering the old password.
 This can cause data loss.

 Things to Remember

 - The password of the Protect Sheet is case-sensitive.

 - The password of the Protect Sheet in Excel is non-recoverable.

 - If no actions are checked in the Protect Sheet dialog window, the default accessibility is View.
 It means the others will only be able to view the protected worksheet and will not be able to add new data or make any changes to it the cells in the worksheet.

 - Protecting the sheet is mandatory if one wished to protect the cells as Locked or Hidden.